Jim Speros: Early career

-Speros is an alumnus of Clemson University in Clemson, South Carolina.
-He later served as an assistant coach for the Washington Redskins (serving on the staff of the championship 1982 Washington Redskins season) and Buffalo Bills.
+Speros is an alumnus of Clemson University in Clemson, South Carolina, where he was a member of the football team from 1977 to 1981.
+Speros played linebacker and defensive line while at Clemson University and later served as a graduate assistant on their coaching staff.
+Speros was a member of the 1978 Gator Bowl winning team, and the 1981 National Championship team during his time at Clemson.
+After winning the National Championship with the Tigers, Speros took an assistant coaching position with the Washington Commanders (then the Washington Redskins) in 1982 under legendary Head Coach Joe Gibbs.
 When Speros accepted the job to serve on Joe Gibbs' staff, it made him the youngest full-time assistant coach in NFL history.
+In Speros' first year as an assistant coach with the Redskins in 1982, they defeated the Miami Dolphins 27–17 in Super Bowl XVII.
+In Speros' second year with Washington, the 1983 Redskins won the NFC Championship before falling to the Raiders in Super Bowl XVIII.
+In 1984 Speros accepted a coaching position with the Buffalo Bills, where he served from 1984 to 1985.

 Baltimore CFL Colts/Stallions ownership

-He is best known for his ownership of, and presidency over, the Baltimore CFL Colts (later known as the Baltimore Stallions), the most successful team from the Canadian football league expansion south to the United States.
+In 1993, the Canadian Football League finalized their six-team expansion into the United States, with Speros being named the Owner and Team President of the Baltimore CFL Colts (later known as the Baltimore Stallions), the most successful team from the Canadian football league expansion south to the United States.
 The Stallions' success was due in large part to Speros' involvement.
 He managed to build a successful franchise in Baltimore with crowds that consistently topped 30,000 at the renovated four-decade old Memorial Stadium on 33rd Street in northeast Baltimore over its two-year existence.
-During his time with the Stallions, Speros also served as vice commissioner of the Canadian Football League under commissioner Larry Smith.
+During his time with the Stallions, Speros also served as Vice Chairman of the Canadian Football League under commissioner Larry Smith.

 The Stallions were a runaway success on the field as well.
 He knew that Canadian football was very different from the American game, and stocked the Stallions with CFL veterans.
 This approach paid off very well, as the Stallions advanced all the way to the Grey Cup final in both seasons, winning it in 1995–Baltimore's first major-sports title since the Orioles won the 1983 World Series.
+The 1995 Baltimore Stallions were the first American franchise in the CFL to win the Grey Cup, and as of 2024 are still the only American based team to win the CFL championship in the leagues 100+ year history.